nashsclay/Beta-Legion/README.md

 `nano ~/.legionMN/legion.conf`

-This is where your Beta-Legion-Masternode program files are saved to
+This is where your New-Legion-Masternode program files are saved to

 `cd /usr/local/bin`